gvwilson/sdxpy/en/src/templating/index.md

 `Visitor` defines two [%g abstract_method "abstract methods" %] `open` and `close` that are called when we first arrive at a node and when we are finished with it ([%f templating-visitor %]).
-Any class derived from `Visitor` must defined these two methods.
+Any class derived from `Visitor` must define these two methods.
 {: .continue}

 [% figure
    slug="templating-visitor"
-   img="visitor.svg"
+   img="templating_visitor.svg"
    alt="The Visitor pattern"
    caption="Using the Visitor pattern to evaluate a page template."
 %]

 The `Expander` class is specialization of `Visitor` that uses an `Env` to keep track of variables.
-It imports a handler
-for each type of special node we support—we will write those in a moment—and uses them to process each type of node:
+It imports handlers for each type of special node—we will write those in a moment—and uses them to process each type of node:

 1. If the node is plain text, copy it to the output.